 How are the results used?

 Some colleges require SAT or ACT scores as part of the college application.
 In addition to college entrance exam scores, some colleges will also review your child’s grades, class rank, rigor of classes, extracurricular activities, letters of recommendations, college essays, and college interview.
-While colleges often look at all these elements of the application to evaluate your child’s readiness to succeed at their college, many colleges and universities have established temporary admissions policies that do not require standardized test scores.
-For questions about test-optional and test-consult with your child’s counselor.
+Colleges often look at all these elements of the application to evaluate your child’s readiness to succeed at their college.
+For questions about college admissions, consult with your child’s counselor.

 View CUNY and SUNY admissions profiles to see average SAT scores for local colleges.
 Speak with your child’s school counselor to determine what colleges of interest require these exams.
 In addition, to learn more about the college application process please visit the College and Career Planning pages.